Navaratri Day 4

 The Kamakhya Temple is one of the 51 Shakti Pithams and honors the ten Mahavidyas: Kali, Tara, Sodashi, Bhuvaneshwari, Bhairavi, Chhinnamasta, Dhumavati, Bagalamukhi, Matangi and Kamalatmika.

-The temple itself was jazzed up with multiple garlands on the outside.
+The temple itself was adorned with multiple garlands on the outside.

 Most of our group got in line at 4:00 am for the darshan of Kamakyha Maa.